 In 1953, Edward W. and Gladys Slade Brown donated the funds to build the FUMC Orange Slade Memorial Chapel in memory of Mrs. Brown’s mother, Mrs. Minnie Robertson Slade.
 Mrs. Slade was a long-time member of FUMC Orange, and a beloved Sunday School Teacher.

 The chapel is an example of Gothic design.
 The entrance to the church is inset with three beautiful painted windows, with stained-glass windows lining the interior of the space.
 The chapel is graced with open-beam construction, providing excellent acoustics.
 Christian symbols are carved into the altar and pews, crafted from blonde mahogany.
 The sanctuary includes a narthex, a traditional element of church design that served to provide a transition point from the secular to the sacred.

 “The Brown family was very generous with our church,” said Music Director Doug Rogers, “and their gift is still blessing our congregation more than 60 years later.”

 Central Church Galveston is 130 years old, and the space bears many of the hallmarks of Victorian church design.
 Soaring ceilings, beautiful stained-glass and lovingly carved pews.

 Central Church is at once ancient and revolutionary, a beautiful mixture of the old and the new.
-Gienger says it is intentional.
+Ginger says it is intentional.

-“We inherited a really old building,” Gienger said.
+“We inherited a really old building,” Ginger said.
 “As a new church plant/revitalization, this obviously created some tension.
 How would we create something new and vibrant in a space that was so old?